lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### mapping-sent

-The mapping-sent is used to send a smaller index associated with the list of values in the Target Value.
+The mapping-sent is used to send a smaller index (the index into the Target Value list of values) instead of the original value.
 This function is used together with the "match-mapping" MO.

-The compressor looks on the TV to find the field value and send the corresponding index.
+On the compressor side, the match-mapping Matching Operator searches the TV for a match with the header field value and the mapping-sent CDA appends the corresponding index to the Compression Residue to be sent.
-The decompressor uses this index to restore the field value.
+On the decompressor side, the CDA uses the received index to restore the field value by looking up the list in the TV.

-The number of bits sent is the minimal size for coding all the possible indexes.
+The number of bits sent is the minimal size for coding all the possible indices.

 ### LSB CDA

-LSB action is used to avoid sending the known part of the packet field header to the other end.
+The LSB action is used together with the "MSB" MO to avoid sending the higher part of the packet field if that part is already known by the receiving end.
-This action is used together with the "MSB" MO.
 A length can be specified in the rule to indicate how many bits have to be sent.
-If the length is not specified, the number of bits sent is the field length minus the bits' length specified in the MSB MO.
+If the length is not specified, the number of bits sent is the original header field length minus the length specified in the MSB MO.

 The compressor sends the "length" Least Significant Bits.
 The decompressor combines the value received with the Target Value.